+Actuarial Cost Method Entry Age Normal

+Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 21 Years (longest amortization ladder) Asset Valuation Method 10 Year smoothed market; 12% soft corridor

+Inflation 2.50%

-Actus vial Cast Mathad Ender Ann Mannal Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 22 Years (longest amortization ladder) Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.50% Salary Increases 3.50% to 11.50% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
-Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis with scale UMP.
-Other Information: Notes There were no benefit changes during the year.
+Salary Increases 3.60% to 11.85% including inflation

+Investment Rate of Return 6.75%

+Retirement Age Experience-based table of rates that vary by age.
+Last updated for the 2023 valuation pursuant to an experience study of the period ending 2022.

+Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Pre-retirement: PUB(10) mortality tables, with the 110% of the Public Safety table used for males and the 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).

+Other Information:

+Notes There were no benefit changes during the year.